 As the Gender Pendulum Swings: True Equality and the Crisis of Men

-Over the years of working with hundreds, if not thousands of clients, I have come to believe that men deserve more praise, love, and compassion.
-If that sentences raises your hackles, hear me out first.
+Over the years of working with thousands of clients, I have come to believe that men deserve more praise, love, and compassion.
+If that sentence raises your hackles, hear me out first.

 And yet, we socialize men to not ask for these things or frame their requests into very narrow channels.
 In our rush to ensure equality, we have focused our collective energies toward the equality of women, while at best simply forgetting about men and, at worst, casting nothing but scorn and derision their way.

-It has been my experience that modern men have been socialized not to be vulnerable, must less ask for help or compassion.
+Men have been socialized to squelch their vulnerability, much less ask for help, appreciation or compassion.
 If anything, men are required to empathize with and adapt to the needs of their female counterparts but to avoid addressing their own issues.
-Many men now believe, with little to no examination, that they must absorb the aches and pains of everyday life with complete stoicism; with little regard to their own psychological well-being.
+Many men now believe, with little to no examination, that they must absorb the aches and pains of everyday life with complete stoicism, with little regard for their own psychological well-being.

-As a therapist, there’s another side to it that I see that you might not know.
+As a former therapist, there’s another side to it that I have seen that you might not know.
 Therapy offices are mostly filled with women.
-There still exists, even in 2019, a stigma against men reaching out for help and addressing their needs.
+There still exists, even in 2022, a stigma against men reaching out for help and addressing their needs.
 This socialization begins at a very young age for boys and is often carried into adulthood.
-For the men that are brave enough to step into a therapist’s office, they are often expected to speak an emotional language that is completely foreign to them.
+For the men who are brave enough to step into a therapist’s office, they are often expected to speak an emotional language that is completely foreign to them.

-I have met therapists who didn’t grasp this and grew frustrated with their male clients, because they simply would not open up.
-Many therapists remain oblivious—convinced that there is no reason a man shouldn’t be able to articulate his needs—and unaware of the long-standing social forces that inhibit the emotional well-being of men.
+I have met therapists who weren't able to grasp this and grew frustrated with their male clients, because they simply would not open up.
+Many therapists remain oblivious—convinced that there is no reason a man shouldn’t be able to articulate his needs and emotions—and unaware of the long-standing social forces that inhibit the emotional well-being of men.